kammitama5/kammitama5.github.io/_posts/2020-04-26-Sunday-April-26th.md

   And I'm frustrated because ego in a field makes things difficult to explain..until we hurt people.
 Or they revolt.
 I joked that we should have a Hegemonic Index for measuring this relationship in data.
 Maybe it's not that funny of a joke and it's worth considering.
  - I remember the work of [Jose Clemente Orozco](https://en.wikipedia.org/wiki/Jos%C3%A9_Clemente_Orozco) and [Diego Rivera](https://en.wikipedia.org/wiki/Jos%C3%A9_Clemente_Orozco); they had so many things to say about the interaction of technology and humans and class structures.
 Why aren't we re-exploring these points of view?
 Why aren't we deconstructing what we assume to be true?
 Aren't we scientists, after all?
-Isn't it our job to be curious, seek out true and be skeptical of things that present themselves as lazy answers to questions?
+Isn't it our job to be curious, seek out truth and be skeptical of things that present themselves as easy, lazy answers to questions?

 ## Anyways...
 - My friend recommended some books.
 I've bought them.